cchew/helper-marketplace/README.md

 #Helper Marketplace

-This is a starter template for the Help 4 Good application
+This is a starter template for the Help 4 Good application.

 ##App structure